Phase Retrieval for Radar Waveform Design: Numerical Experiments

 \section{Numerical Experiments}

 We validated our models and methods through extensive numerical experiments.
 We examine the ability of Algorithm~\ref{alg:smothing} to recover the band- and time-limited signals from complete and incomplete data in both noiseless and noisy settings.
 The radar function is incomplete when only few shifts or Fourier frequencies are considered.
-Here, we define the SNR$ = 10\log_{10}(\lVert \mathbf{A} \rVert^{2}_{\mathcal{F}}/\lVert \boldsymbol{\sigma} \rVert^{2}_{\text{2}})$, where $\boldsymbol{\sigma}$ is the variance of the noise.
+Here, we define the SNR$ = 10\log_{10}(\lVert \mathbf{A} \rVert^{2}_{\mathcal{F}}/\lVert \mathbf{\sigma} \rVert^{2}_{\text{2}})$, where $\mathbf{\sigma}$ is the variance of the noise.
 The signals used in the simulations were constructed as follows.
-For all tests, we built a set of $\left\lceil \frac{N-1}{2} \right\rceil$-band-limited and time-limited signals that conform to a Gaussian power spectrum centered at $800$ Hz.
-Specifically, each signal ($N=128$ grid points) is produced via the Fourier transform of a complex vector with a Gaussian-shaped amplitude with a cutoff frequency of $150$ microseconds$^{-1}$ (usec$^{-1}$).
+For all tests, we built a set of $\left\lceil \frac{N-1}{2} \right\rceil$-band-limited and time-limited signals that conform to a Gaussian power spectrum.
+Specifically, each signal ($N=128$ grid points) is produced via the Fourier transform of a complex vector with a Gaussian-shaped amplitude.
 Next, we multiply the obtained power spectrum by a uniformly distributed random phase.
 We used the inverse Fourier transform of this signal as the underlying (original) signal.
-From radar engineering perspective, these parameters correspond to a generic high-resolution system.
+Note that we have normalize the Doppler and delays to $[0,1]$.

 Throughout the experiments, we used the following parameters for Algorithm \ref{alg:smothing}: $\gamma_{1}=0.1$, $\gamma=0.1$, $\alpha = 0.6$, $\mu_{0}=65$, and $\epsilon=1\times 10^{-10}$\footnote{All simulations were implemented in Matlab R2019a on an Intel Core i7 $3.41$ Ghz CPU with $32$ GB RAM.}.
 The number of indices chosen uniformly at random were set to $Q=N$.